ChampionSamay1644/custom_yolo/docs/en/hub/app/android.md

 6. Explore the app's settings to adjust the detection threshold, enable or disable specific object classes, and more.

-With the Ultralytics Android App, you now have the power of real-time object detection using YOLO models right at your fingertips.
+With the numa_ultralytics Android App, you now have the power of real-time object detection using YOLO models right at your fingertips.
 Enjoy exploring the app's features and optimizing its settings to suit your specific use cases.